Frequently Asked Questions

 Contact the licensing agency of the state you are moving to for licensing requirements.
 All states have different requirements.

-That the Board does not retain school transcripts of your school hours.
+The Board does not retain school transcripts of your school hours.
 If the state you are moving to requires transcripts, you must obtain these from the school you attended.

 1. I just bought a salon, what forms do I need to fill out?
 Do I have to schedule an inspection?